Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much. Is it normal?

 Zinc is a strong antioxidant that keeps your hair follicles healthy and stimulates the sebaceous glands to secrete hair oils called sebum that lubricate the scalp and make your hair look shiny and alive.

-Even though zinc deficiency isn’t the main cause behind alopecia areata, some studies have found a strong link between the severity of alopecia and zinc deficiency.
+Even though zinc deficiency isn’t the main cause behind hair shedding, some studies have found a strong link between the severity of alopecia and zinc deficiency.

 Studies also found that most of the diets circled around one or two types of food can cause excessive shedding of hair.
 This is because your body doesn’t generate zinc on its own and can only get it from high-protein foods such as chicken, red meat, and fish.
 So, a single-item diet may not be the go-to option when suffering from hair problems.